 Going off to college can be an exciting and scary experience.
 I have learned many things that I wish I had known as a freshman in college.
 Here are a few tips for college students, whether you are going to the local college or moving to a different state.
-Everything written is my personal opinion as a current college student.
+Everything written is my personal opinion as a current college senior.

 7 Tips For College Students- Things You Need To Know